redphx/better-xcloud/README.md

 No, you can't.
 You'll have to modify the app.

 5. **Will it be able to enable the "Clarity Boost" feature on non-Edge browsers?**
-No. The "Clarity Boost" feature uses an exclusive API (`Video.msVideoProcessing`) that's only available on Edge browser for desktop at the moment.
+~~No. The "Clarity Boost" feature uses an exclusive API (`Video.msVideoProcessing`) that's only available on Edge browser for desktop at the moment.~~
+Fake news!
+This feature has been implemented in **Better xCloud** since version 1.12, but the original "Clarity Boost" still perform better.

-6. **Will it be able to request a lower FPS or increase the maximum bitrate (15Mbps) of the stream?**
+7. **Will it be able to request a lower FPS or increase the maximum bitrate (15Mbps) of the stream?**
 Sorry, no. The server decides all these settings.

-7. **What's the meaning behind the name "Better xCloud"?**
+8. **What's the meaning behind the name "Better xCloud"?**
 It's a reference to an Userscript called "better360" that I created many years ago.
 I regret not choosing the name "xCloud Enhancement Suite", or XES for short.

 ## Donation